 No – but the parking restrictions should free up some of the spaces previously used by all-day parkers.

 I am renting.
 Am I eligible for a Resident Parking Permit?

-Yes – up to two free permits are available to the occupants of the residence.
+Yes – a free visitor permit (one only) is available to the occupant of the residence.
 You may use your vehicle registration papers / rental agreement as proof of occupancy.
-If you are sharing accommodation and need more than two permits, additional permits can be purchased from Council’s Customer Service Centre.

 I have regular visitors to my home who care for me / my children, can I obtain a Permit for these people?